TavishOKeefe/appTree/README.md

 * _Clone repository to your desktop_
 * _Open in Atom, or text and source code editor of your choosing._
 * _Install Node.js on your desktop, if not already installed._
-* _Run npm install command through terminal, within project directory._
+* _Run npm install command in terminal, within project directory._
 * _npm run start in CLI to launch application._